 The Board of Manager meets on the third Wednesday of every month at the Carvery County Government Center.
 The public is welcome to attend meetings.
-Learn more at: https://lowermnriverwd.org/meetings
+Learn more at https://lowermnriverwd.org/meetings.

-CITIZEN ADVISORY COMMITTEE (CAC)
+CITIZEN ADVISORY COMMITTEE

-The Citizen Advisory Committee is a voluntary advisory group appointed by the Board to engage citizens in community actions.
-In 2023, the CAC grew to six members who engage in learning activities and volunteer at community events such as farmer's markets to spread the mission of the LMRWD.
+The CAC is a voluntary advisory group appointed by the Board to engage citizens in community actions.
+In 2023, the CAC grew to six members who engage in learning activities and volunteer at community events such as farmers markets to spread the LMRWD's mission.